Replacing CLI tools with modern alternatives

 decision to upgrade.

-, I'm completely unable to switch from cd
+Just as with ls, I'm completely unable to switch from cd, even to the

 cat → bat